ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## EAT as a Framework

 EAT can be viewed as a framework for defining attestation tokens for specific use cases more so than it is one specific token definition.
-While EAT is based on and compatible with CWT and JWT, it goes further and can be thought of in these terms:
+While EAT is based on and compatible with CWT and JWT, it can be thought of in these terms:

 * An identification and type system for claims in claims-sets
 * Definitions of common attestation-oriented claims